whitewater-guide/whitewater-guide/packages/workers/README.md

 - `workers-server` (*entrypoint*) - simple http server, listens for HTTP POST request with JSON bodies, replies with status.
 - `workers-cli` - command-line executable for manual diagnostics.
 Bash (well, it's alpine, so `sh`) into container or just run `docker exec ww-workers workers-cli autofill galicia`.
 Command-line help provided, thanks to `cobra`

+## Development

+Develop in docker.
+Use `yarn start` to spin up docker container with live reloading (with [realize](https://github.com/oxequa/realize)).
+You can then use `requests.http` file to execute requests against web-server.
+Or you can bash into container and work with console.
+**Important**: This dev environment uses inmemory db instead of redis/postgres pair

 ## Env variables